M4ttoF/CubeNinja/README.md

 # CubeNinja
-Like fruit ninja but cubes, part of assignment for 60-377
+Like fruit ninja but cubes, Hack Western project